Published in Huffington Post

 7. Being transgender is completely natural and healthy.
 By the time Danny was about three years old, I started wondering if he was transgender.
 Now I know that many children and adults identify as a different gender than they were assigned at birth.
 Some identify as neither boy nor girl, or have a fluid gender identity.
 This is completely natural and is not the result of confusion or mental illness.
 A recent study showed that transgender children who are supported to live openly are not at high risk for mental health problems.
-Knowing this would have made it easier to support Danny if he had been transgender.
+Knowing this would have made it easier to support Danny, regardless of his gender.

-Danny grew up to be an out, proud, gay man.
-Some people say that he is gay as a result of my parenting, but that’s a topic for another day.
+Danny grew up to be an out, proud, queer, nonbinary adult.
+Some people say that he is queer as a result of my parenting, but that’s a topic for another day.
 What’s most important to me is that he’s perfectly happy with who he is.
 So am I.

 Schedule a Workshop or Presentation.